-Bench is a four-year-old, design focused tech company that offers a combination of custom-built software and professional online bookkeepers to organize the financials of small businesses.
-The company employs 220 brilliant humans (and a few dogs) at its HQ in Vancouver, BC.
+Bench is the largest online bookkeeping service in North America.
+This five-year-old, design-focused tech company offers a combination of custom-built software and professional online bookkeepers to organize the financials of small businesses.
+Bench employs 250 brilliant humans (and a few dogs) at its HQ in Vancouver, BC.
 Bench has raised $33 million in funding since its launch in 2012.

 At age 18, Ian Crosby became a bookkeeper for a videogame company after simply knocking on the door and asking for a job.
 The first spark went off when he realized how ridiculous it was that such an important job was given to a kid with no experience.
 He realized why.
 No one else wanted to do it.
-It was boring.
-It was labourious.
+It was time-consuming.
+It was tedious.

-After learning how to automate some of the menial tasks, Ian knew he was onto something.
+After learning how to automate some of the repeatable tasks, Ian knew he was onto something.

 Teaming up with close friend, Jordan Menashy, the two focused on how they could solve the problem of bookkeeping on a large scale for small business owners.

-The answer was a unique combination of technology and human service delivered by actual bookkeepers.
+The solution was a combination of custom-built software and professional online bookkeepers to organize the financials of small businesses using a unique automation process.
 Bench (or as they called it at the time, 10sheet) was born.

 Adam Saint, product designer and childhood friend of Ian's, caught wind of what the pair were up to.
-Twenty four hours after reconnecting, Adam signed on as Co-Founder.
-With the team and prototype in place they were accepted into startup accelerator Techstars.
+Twenty-four hours after reconnecting, Adam signed on as Co-Founder.
+With the team and prototype in place they were accepted into startup accelerator Techstars NYC.